 6. Travel Agents Can Book Hotels

 Travel agents can book hotels, sometimes at lower rates than consumers can find online.
-However, travel agents cannot book Airbnb properties.
+Travel agents cannot book Airbnb properties.
 Well, I mean travel agents do not receive commissions for Airbnb bookings.
-Anyway, if you lean toward the non-DIY (do-it-yourself) side of travel planning, using a travel agent to book hotels is likely one of your go-to strategies.
+Anyway, if you lean toward the non-DIY (do-it-yourself) side of travel planning, using a travel agent to book hotels is a sensible go-to strategy.

 7. Perceived Safety and Security